deco-cx/deconfig/README.md

 You can also use our managed platform at [deco.cx](https://deco.cx) to get started in seconds.
 Create an account and follow the instructions to create a new site.
 Every deco site already support `deconfig` out of the box.

-Either way, define the following environment variables:
+Define the following environment variables:

 ```bash
 SUPABASE_ACCOUNT=your-supabase-account
 SUPABASE_KEY=your-supabase-anon-key
 ```

 We maintain a demo public database for testing purposes and open source projects.
 Please do not use it for production applications.
 Credentials are in the `.env` file.
 Obviously, **all configuration saved to this public database is public and can be read by anyone.
-Do not store sensitive data.** For production applications, we recommend using your own Supabase database, or create a free site at [deco.cx](https://deco.cx).
+Do not store sensitive data.** For production applications, we recommend using your own Supabase database, or creating a free site at [deco.cx](https://deco.cx).

 Then, add deconfig to your import map: